Don Talbert

-Don Larry Talbert (born March 1, 1939) is a former American football offensive tackle in the National Football League (NFL) for the Dallas Cowboys, Atlanta Falcons, and New Orleans Saints.
-He was drafted in the eighth round of the 1961 NFL Draft.
-He played college football at the University of Texas at Austin.
+Don Larry Talbert (born March 1, 1939) is an American former professional football player who was an offensive tackle for eight years, interrupted by two years in Vietnam, in the National Football League (NFL) for the Atlanta Falcons, New Orleans Saints and Dallas Cowboys including the Super Bowl VI champion Cowboys.
+Prior to that he was an All-American playing college football for the Texas Longhorns.

-Early years
+Early life

-Talbert attended Texas City High School, where he practiced football and basketball.
-He accepted a football scholarship from the University of Texas at Austin, where he was a two-way tackle.
+Talbert attended Texas City High School, where he played football and basketball.

+He played college football at the University of Texas at Austin, where he was a two-way tackle and a three year letterman.
 He missed the 1958 season with a broken leg.

-As a fifth year senior in 1961, he was named All-SWC, All-American and was voted outstanding SWC lineman in the Dallas Times Herald poll.
+As a fifth year senior in 1961, he was named All-SWC, an All-American and was voted outstanding SWC lineman in the Dallas Times Herald poll.
+He helped Texas to win co-conference championships twice, tie Alabama in the 1960 Bluebonnet Bowl and win the 1962 Cotton Bowl Classic.
+The Longhorns finished the 1961 season ranked #3, the best final ranking since 1950.

 In 1992, he was inducted into the Longhorns Hall of Honor.

 Professional career

 Dallas Cowboys (first stint)

-Talbert was selected by the Dallas Cowboys in the eighth round (100th overall) of the 1961 NFL Draft with a future draft pick, which allowed the team to draft him before his college eligibility was over.
-He was also selected by the Houston Oilers in the 34th round (271st overall) of the 1962 AFL Draft.
+Talbert was selected by the Dallas Cowboys in the eighth round (100th overall) of the 1961 NFL draft with a future draft pick, which allowed the team to draft him before his college eligibility was over.
+He was also selected by the Houston Oilers in the 34th round (271st overall) of the 1962 AFL draft.

 As a rookie in 1962, although he played as a defensive end and linebacker, he was mostly the backup at right offensive tackle and got a chance to start in 4 games.

 Talbert was in the reserve officer program at Texas and had to miss the next 2 seasons because of military service in the Vietnam War, where he was a police lieutenant in Saigon.
 He returned to the team in 1965 and played in all 14 games as a backup.

 Atlanta Falcons

-The Atlanta Falcons selected him from the Cowboys roster in the 1966 NFL Expansion Draft.
+The Atlanta Falcons selected him from the Cowboys roster in the 1966 NFL expansion draft.
 He was the franchise's first starter at left tackle.
 He was a three-year starter.
 On July 3, 1969, he was traded along with Errol Linden to the New Orleans Saints in exchange for offensive linemen Roy Schmidt, Jim Ferguson and Jerry Jones.